A guide for schools and education professionals

 A specialist facility which accommodates pupils who cannot attend mainstream school for a variety of reasons including exclusion, or mental or physical health difficulties.

-The Special Provision Place Strategy focuses on Portsmouth-resident pupils with Special Educational Needs and Disabilities (SEND) who have an Education, Health and Care Plan (EHCP).
+The Special Provision Place Strategy focuses on Portsmouth-resident pupils with Special Educational Needs and Disabilities (SEND) who have an Education, Health and Care Plan (EHCP)

 This document sets out Portsmouth City Council’s strategy for special educational provision and alternative provision places.